 During this time at Real Madrid, CR7 played in 29 Clásicos, netting 18 goals.
 Both he and Messi’s last Clásico goal both came in that 2-2 LaLiga fixture in May, 2018.
 He was never able to bag a hat-trick in the fixture, unlike Messi, who has two Clásico hat-tricks to his name.

 Alfredo di Stefano (Real Madrid) – 18 goals

-The stadium that was used over the last year or so as the Bernabéu was being revamped (Real Madrid’s training ground-based stadium used normally by Castilla and the underage sides) is named after this man for a reason.
+The stadium that was used between June 2020 and September 2021 as the Bernabéu is revamped (Real Madrid’s training ground-based stadium used normally by Castilla and the underage sides) is named after this man for a reason.
 Arguably the club’s greatest legend, Alfredo di Stefano remains Madrid’s leading goalscorer in the history of the Clásico alongside Cristiano Ronaldo.
-Some onlookers would also point to the fact that the Spanish Super Cup - where Messi grabbed six - wasn't in existence before 1982.
+Some onlookers would also point to the fact that the Spanish Super Cup - where Messi grabbed six - wasn’t in existence before 1982.

 Raúl (Real Madrid) – 15 goals